Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 • Engineering review: Tanks over 5,000 gallons commonly trigger a permit and engineering sign-off.

-• Licensed installation: States like Arkansas require a licensed plumber and professional engineer-stamped plans for any indoor connection.
+• Licensed installation: States like Arkansas require a licensed plumber and appropriate cross-connection safeguards under Arkansas Code § 17-38-201 for any residential rainwater system.

 Always Pull a Permit for Indoor Connections

-For simple outdoor-only systems, many jurisdictions impose no permit requirement.
+For simple outdoor-only systems, many jurisdictions impose no permit requirement at all.
 Check with your local building and plumbing department before you break ground.
 If you're also considering a greywater reuse system, note that dual water reuse systems may require a combined permit review.

 Find Trusted & Licensed Plumbers in Ohio